Symptoms of Depression in Teens

 According to the National Institute of Mental Health, more than 5 million teens in the U.S. (ages 12–17) have experienced at least one major depressive episode.
 That’s about 20% of teenagers.
 And yet, many parents are still unsure what teenage depression looks like, or how to support their child through it.

 While teens may naturally isolate, sleep more, or have shifting interests as they grow, the key is to look for changes that go beyond the usual ups and downs.
-Counseling for teens can be incredibly effective, especially when depression symptoms are caught early.
+Counseling for Missouri teens can be incredibly effective, especially when depression symptoms are caught early.

 Let’s explore some of the common signs of depression in teens.